-DENSITY (Optional) A pushbutton switch that applies power to the transport.
+2.1.1 Description of Controls POWER A pushbutton switch that applies power to the transport.
 A pushbutton switch that initiates the tape loading sequence.
 Pressing the switch will cause the reels to apply tension to the tape.
 The tape will then advance to the beginning of tape (BOT) mark and halt.
-A pushbutton switch that initiates the rewind operation.
+REWIND A pushbutton switch that initiates the rewind operation.
+Pressing the switch will place the tape transport OFF LINE, and rewind the tape to BOT.
 Pressing the switch when tape is at BOT will cause tape to unload from the take-up reel at low speed.
-A pushbutton switch that places the transport in the ON LINE mode (enabling remote control) if tape is loaded.
-The transport may be placed OFF LINE at any time by pressing the switch again.
+ON/OFF LINE A pushbutton switch that places the transport in the ON LINE mode (enabling remote control) if tape is loaded.
+The trans- port may be placed OFF LINE at any time by pressing the switch again.
+2.1.2 Description of Indicators POWER This indicator is illuminated when power is applied to the transport.
+ON LINE This indicator is illuminated when the transport is in ON LINE status and under remote control.
+RING IN This indicator is illuminated when a write ring is on the supply reel, permitting writing or erasing of tape.
+If the indicator is not illuminated, no writing or erasing of tape is possible.